gojimmypi/VerilogLanguageExtension/AddedExtensionProjectTemplates/README.md

 Instead, when editing these project templates, open the respective solution file.
 For example the [Verilog Project.sln](./Verilog%20Project/Verilog%20Project.sln) in
 `AddedExtensionProjectTEmplate/Verilog Project/`

-See also the Verilog Project/[README.md](./Verilog Project/README.md) file.
+See also the [Verilog Project/README.md](./Verilog%20Project/README.md) file.

 ## Updating the Project Template in the VSIX Installer

-In the `AddedExtensionProjectTemplate/Verilog Project/` directory, open the [AddedExtensionProjectTemplate/Verilog Project/Verilog Project.sln Solution](./Verilog%20Project.sln) and click on `Project - Export Template`.
+In the `AddedExtensionProjectTemplate/Verilog Project/` directory, open the [Verilog Project.sln Solution](./Verilog%20Project/Verilog%20Project.sln) and click on `Project - Export Template`.
 Ensure the `VerilogProjectTemplate` is the project being exported! (this is typically not the default).